 We also incorporate our hybrid concept of the natural FLOW that experienced artists leverage as they create.
 Flow is an unconscious skill that takes most artists years to develop, whether musician, dancer, painter, carver–et al.

 FLOW in our case though is more about a conscious stream of art, that, over the last few years, has swelled into a raging-river overflowing both banks before dumping into the deep, vast sea.
 Blockchain specialists refer to this massive volume of information as a DATA LAKE, but at this stage, respective of art, it’s more like oceans.
 Competition for artists is more intense today than at any other time in history.
 You can’t just show up and expect to be seen anymore.
 Artists need a plan.

 Big data, artificial intelligence-AI, and machine learning are critical aspects of our art visibility strategy at iADx365.com.
 We use these technological tools in ways that benefit artists.
 For example, our art flow strategy prevents unscrupulous third party companies from siphoning off profit from unsuspecting artists, galleries, and even experienced art collectors.

 2021 is a changed world.
 Consider for a moment that an art lover today can experience a new piece of great art every moment of their life without ever visiting the same piece twice.
 They don’t even have to go outside.

-2021 has more art piling up than audiences can handle.
-It’s a glut, because today, everyone is an artist and no one is an artist.
+Today, everyone is an artist and no one is an artist.

-Our strategy, based on transparency and volume, finds order in the chaos of today’s art avalanche.
+Our Web3 styled strategy, based on transparency and volume, finds order in the chaos of today’s art avalanche.
 Unlike many art galleries and museums, our goal is to act as a conduit, not a gatekeeper.
-We want to ensure that artists, and not only their art per se, is presented in a way that places the right artists in front of the right buyers and art collectors at the right time.
+We want to ensure that artists, and not only their art per se, are presented in a way that places the right artists in front of the right buyers and art collectors at the right time.
 In the promotion game, timing is more important than most artists realize.

 … more about iAD HISTORY